H-tr/CE3102-cheatsheet/README.md

 Special thanks to the faculty at NTU and the CE3102 Signal Processing course for their valuable insights and teaching materials.

-For any questions or issues, please feel free to contact [your email address].
+For any questions or issues, please feel free to contact tianrunhu@gmail.com.

 Happy studying!